jheyne/next_previous_element/README.md

 ```

+Shortcut keys can be defined for the next/previous actions using the attributes _previousAccessKey_ and _nextAccessKey_.
+See the example for a demonstration.

 Data binding takes care of updating the presentation of the selected person.